scaleapi/llm-engine/docs/guides/self_hosting.md

 ### PostgreSQL

-The LLMEngine server requires a PostgreSQL database to back data.
-LLMEngine currently supports Postgres version 14.
+The LLM Engine server requires a PostgreSQL database to back data.
+LLM Engine currently supports PostgreSQL version 14.
-Create a PostgreSQL database (e.g. AWS RDS PostgreSQL) if you do not have an existing one you wish to connect LLMEngine to.
+Create a PostgreSQL database (e.g. AWS RDS PostgreSQL) if you do not have an existing one you wish to connect LLM Engine to.

-To enable LLM Engine to connect to the postgres engine, we create a kubernetes secret with the postgres url.
-An example yaml is provided below:
+To enable LLM Engine to connect to the PostgreSQL engine, we create a Kubernetes secret with the PostgreSQL url.
+An example YAML is provided below:
 ```
 apiVersion: v1
 kind: Secret